Kent State University College of Public Health: Student Alliance

 The Public Health Student Alliance (P.H.S.A.) at Kent State operates as the central student association and coordinating organization for the College of Public Health.
 Membership is open to any student interested in Public Health, and the overall mission is to improve society's quality of life.
 To become a member a student must fill out an application form and pay dues of $5.00/semester or $10/year.

 P.H.S.A sponsors the college's Speaker Series, which brings in industry professionals, professors and researchers to talk about important issues within the public health arena.

 Advising Department

 The College of Public Health has its own advising department solely for students who are interested in pursuing a degree in public health.
 Students can schedule an individual advising appointment to ask questions, get additional information and receive assistance filling out forms.

 Accreditation

 The College of Public Health is seeking accreditation through the Council on Education for Public Health as a full school.
-On October 26, 2012, the college was announced as an Associate Member in the Association of Schools of Public Health.
-The college is currently in its self-study period.
+On October 26, 2012, the college was announced as an Associate Member in the Association of Schools of Public Health, and is in its self-study period.